Provision of information on the procedure

 Oral information

 Oral information for asylum applicants now mainly consists of the ‘voluntary independent state-run counselling’ that was introduced with the so-called ‘Orderly-Return-Law’, in force since 21 August 2019 (Section 12a Asylum Act).
 With the entry into force of the 2022 Act on the acceleration of asylum court proceedings and asylum procedures[16] on 1 January 2023, the state-run counselling was replaced by independent counselling, financed by the Federal Government but carried out by welfare associations or ‘other civil society actors’.[17]
 This is in line with long-standing demands form welfare associations (see below).
 Counselling consists of two stages: group sessions with basic information on the asylum procedure as well as on return procedures, followed by the second stage of individual counselling sessions.
 The BAMF will continue to carry out the first stage of counselling as described below, whereas independent organisations will carry out individual counselling.[18]
 In an answer of the Federal Government to a request by the Left of July 2024, the Federal Office for Migration and Refugees assessed the cooperation and exchange with these independent organisations in the field of asylum procedure counselling as “good and trustworthy”.[19]
-According to the BAMF, in 2023, a total of 189 individual projects of independent asylum procedure counselling (AVB) were funded, ensuring comprehensive support for asylum seekers.[20]
-The authority further stressed that even at BAMF locations where no federally funded AVB was available, counselling services were still provided to guarantee nationwide access to well-founded legal information for those seeking protection.[21]

 Another problem arises due to the absence of rules on the access of welfare associations to arrival and AnkER centres.
 Since there are no federal rules governing the access, it is up to the discretion of the local authorities whether welfare associations have access to the centres.
 In Munich, the Refugee Council tried to provide independent mobile counselling prior 2023 and has been denied access.
 The Federal Administrative Court upheld the denial in 2023.
 The court decided that access must be granted in individual case after registration and only where an asylum applicant has demanded counselling.
 However, local authorities are not obliged to grant open access to the facilities.[32]
 This leads to legal uncertainty as to whether systematic access will be provided to welfare associations under the new rules on counselling.
 Overall, several associations criticise that due to the lack of funding, the uncoordinated funding process and the legal uncertainty as to whether access to accommodations centres is provided, access to individual counselling cannot be guaranteed in Germany.

-In addition to the counselling services as regulated by the asylum act, asylum seekers are orally informed about ‘the significance and the proceedings of the interview’ and they are instructed about their rights and obligations at the beginning of the interview.[43]
-A more detailed overview of which instructions are given at the beginning of the interview are included in the internal guidelines of the BAMF.[44]
+In addition to the counselling services as regulated by the asylum act, asylum applicants are orally informed about ‘the significance and the proceedings of the interview’ and they are instructed about their rights and obligations at the beginning of the interview.[35]
+A more detailed overview of which instructions are given at the beginning of the interview are included in the internal guidelines of the BAMF.[36]
 The internal guidelines indicate that the applicant shall be informed about the procedure, the importance of the interview and their duty to cooperate.

 Finally, access to information at the airport is described as particularly difficult, inter alia due to the speed of the procedure.
 Asylum seekers reportedly undergo the airport procedure without understanding the applicable rules and steps[37] (see also Border procedure (border and transit zones)).
 The welfare association Caritas hopes that the funding for independent counselling will also enhance the availability of counselling services at the airport but asserts for 2023 that there is not enough available data yet to evaluate whether there have been any improvements.[38]